Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab4.2.md

 * If the year is evenly divisible by 100 and is also evenly divisible by 400, then it is a leap year.
 For example, 2000 is a leap year but 2010 is not.

 * If the year is not evenly divisible by 100, but it is evenly divisible by 4, it is a leap year.
 For example, 2008 is a leap year but 2009 is not.

+Module main
+    Declare Integer yearVar
+    Declare Boolean leapYear

+    Display "Enter a year to determine if it's a leap year: " Input yearVar

+    Set leapYear = call calcLeapYear(yearVar) //
+    If leapYear Then  // executes if leapYear is True Display yearVar, "is a leap year."
+    Else // executes if leapYear if False
+        Display yearVar, "is not a leap year."
+    End If
+End Module

+Module calcLeapYear(Integer yearVar)
+    If yearVar % 100 == 0 AND yearVar % 400 == 0 Then // Check if yearVar is divisible by 100 and 400, no remainders
+        return True
+    Else If yearVar % 4 == 0 Then // Check if yearVar is evenly divisible by 4 if not divisible by 100
+        return True
+    Else
+        return False
+    End If
+End Module